 1 p.m. - Course Opens

 will conduct jumping clinics from 9 a.m.-5:30 p.m.
 Each session is limited to 5 riders.
 Register for a 1½-hour time slot. $150 OR $30 Auditing Fee.

 Welcome to the Carousel Park and Equestrian Center Cross Country Riding Facility

 Eric Bull of ETB Equine Construction located in Scottsville, Virginia also built many of the jumps you’ll find on our course.
-Eric has built jumps for Windura USA, Fair Hill Equestrian Center and Plantation Field to name a few of the many notable courses so Carousel Park and Equestrian Center is in good company.
-His portable jumps include benches, wedges, corners, chevrons, feeders and rolls, which range from elementary to training level heights.
+Eric has built jumps for Windurra USA, Fair Hill Equestrian Center, and Plantation Field to name a few of the many notable courses so Carousel Park, and Equestrian Center is in good company.
+His portable jumps include benches, wedges, corners, chevrons, feeders and roll tops, which range from elementary to training level heights.